-Another problem we have encountered is how to manage the involvement of people and municipalities. having a very high population density, the question of democracy and importance is quite difficult to answer.
+Another problem we have encountered is the management required in the involvement of people and municipalities.
+With Zürich having a very high population density, the impact of democracy in decisionmaking and the distribution of finite resources for near infinite concerns consumes a considerable amount of management capacity. .
 If the civil engineering office plans a big bike route through the street, do the residents get to decide if they are in agreement or not?
 Digital tools such as “decidim” or “bikeable” offer great options to tackle these decision-making processes.
 A project can also gain more acceptance even if one was only involved via passive vote.
 These processes lack a qualitative discussion part to it though.
 We think that the physical representation and the co-alignment of these two realms is very important to consider.
 We can also observe this with the “Quartieridee Wipkingen”.
 They had a broad physical representation within the neighbourhood during the project and thus gained a lot of trust for the project they were planning.
 The digital tools they used to accompany it were a great organisational tool as it is merely impossible to manage these kinds of approaches without an additional platform.
 This said we also hope to incorporate this aspect and use each tool for what they can do best.
 Because community building, in our opinion, still happens in person and a physical form.
 As there are also a lot of people that struggle with digital tools we always have to keep this exclusion in mind when trying to involve as many actors as possible.

 2.1.3 Our role as designers